TheRobBrennan/microsoft-parter-network/modules/Provision an Azure SQL database to store application data/README.md

 # Exercise - Create your Azure SQL database

+Your transportation company wants to set itself apart from other companies, without breaking the bank.
+You must have a good handle on how to set up the database to provide the best service while controlling costs.

+Here, you'll learn:

+- What considerations you need to make when creating an Azure SQL database, including:
+  - How a logical server acts as an administrative container for your databases.
+  - The differences between purchasing models.
+  - How elastic pools enable you to share processing power among databases.
+  - How collation rules affect how data is compared and sorted.
+- How to bring up Azure SQL Database from the portal.
+- How to add firewall rules so that your database is accessible from only trusted sources.

+Let's take a quick look at some things you need to consider when you create an Azure SQL database.

+## One server, many databases

+## Choose performance: DTUs versus vCores

+## What are SQL elastic pools?

+## What is collation?

+## Create your Azure SQL database

+## Set the server firewall

 # Exercise - Connect to your database and add sample data

 # Summary and cleanup